 Guatape is easily the most popular day-trip for visitors who are curious to venture out of Medellín.
-The town is located about 2 hours East of Medellín and is known mainly for its colorful houses and large rock “Piedra del Peñol” from the top of which you have great views of the reservoir surrounding the village.
+It is a small town located about 2 hours East of Medellín and is known mainly for its colorful houses and large rock “Piedra del Peñol” from the top of which you have great views of the reservoir surrounding the village.

-In this post, we’ll cover the questions we get asked most about visiting Guatape and very important recommendations for your visit
+In this post we’ll cover the questions we get asked most about visiting Guatape and very important recommendations for your visit

 Depending on your budget and your travel style, there are different options.
 We tend to recommend going by bus because it’s cheap and quite simple: